What is a Vehicle Inspection Form?

 There are some areas or items in the vehicle that should be inspected daily, below are some areas that should be included in a vehicle inspection checklist:

-- Engine oil – Use an oil dipstick to determine where the level is at, and if you should refill.
+Use an oil dipstick to determine where the level is at, and if you should refill.
 Ensuring that engine oil is at the right level mitigates the risk of overheating which can result in costly repairs.
+It’s also one of the effective ways to maintain your engine and keep it engine healthy.

-- Air pressure of tires – Visually check tires before use and see if they are properly inflated.
+Check tires visually before use and see if they are properly inflated because incorrect tire inflation may cause excessive wear or damage to the part.
 Also, look out for any signs of damage and unusual wear.
 Checking these daily does not only ensure safety on the road but also prolongs the life of your vehicle.

-- Lights – This involves checking if the headlights, tail lights, and signal lights are all in proper working condition.
-This is crucial as some of these lights ensure the vehicle’s visibility to other drivers, these are especially important in situations with low visibility.
+Check if the headlights, tail lights, and signal lights are all in proper working condition.
+This is crucial as some of these lights ensure the vehicle’s visibility to other drivers and these are especially important in situations with low visibility.

-- Horn – Confirm if horn works as it helps avoid collisions by making other drivers and pedestrians aware that a vehicle is nearby.
+Confirm if horn works as it helps avoid collisions or other forms of accidents by making other drivers and pedestrians aware that a vehicle is nearby.
+If the horn isn’t functioning properly, try to investigate further since it can be a case of a bum horn or a poor ground connection.

-- Windshield & wipers – Ensure that there is enough water in the wiper system and check the blades.
-Wiper blades do wear over time.
-If blades are cracked worn or otherwise damaged they should be replaced.
+Ensure that there is enough water in the wiper system and check the blades regularly to keep windshield glass free of obstruction.
+Wiper blades do wear over time so if blades are cracked, worn, or otherwise damaged they should be repaired or replaced as necessary.

-- Engine Noises – Engine noises are a great early indicator of potential issues in a vehicle.
+Examine engine noises as these are a great early indicator of potential bigger issues in a vehicle.
+Some of the common causes of abnormal engine noises include improper timing, incorrect octane, or lean air/fuel ratio.
 If knocking or tapping is noticed from a cold start then it could be an indicator of a serious defect.